 Nestled in the Alta Rocca mountain range, the road to the summit is totally paved.
 It’s called D268.
 It’s considered one of the most scenic roads on this Mediterranean island, but it can get very busy in summer.
 The road up to the pass offers some stunning views over the coast below.
-It’s a great place to appreciate the stunning scenery of the Alta Roccamountains and is a hive of outdoor pursuit activities.
+It’s a great place to appreciate the stunning scenery of the Alta Rocca mountains and it’s a hive of outdoor pursuit activities.

-This twisty road includes several hairpins.
+This quite a slow winding road includes many hairpin turns.
 There are nice views of fascinating mountains surrounding the road from the top.
 The road provides an incredibly scenic and dramatic drive.
-With mountains towering above it, interspersed with glimpses of the crystal clear Solenzara river, the road steadily winds its way down from the mountains to the coast.
-There are several stopping points to admire the views.
+With mountains towering above, the road steadily winds its way down from the mountains to the coast.
+There are a few stopping points to admire the views.
 The road follows the Solenzara river, with several rock pools and canyons where swimming is possible such as at Fiumicelle and elsewhere along the river.